leoaviana/WoWmapperX/README.md

 **Before you download WoWmapperX, please ensure that you meet the requirements for running the application.**

+You can download the latest version of WoWmapperX in the [releases page](https://github.com/leoaviana/WoWmapperX/releases/latest)

 ### Command line arguments

 WoWmapperX can be opened with some command line arguments if desired. the commands available are: